Rustoleum vs Krylon debate will never go away as they are leading brands in the protective coating industry.

 The reason is that the Rustoleum formula is thicker than Krylon’s; hence its coverage is superior.

-Don’t get me wrong, you can get excellent coverage with Krylon paints as well, but you will have to use more coats to reach the coverage level of Rustoleum.
+Don’t get me wrong, you can get excellent coverage with Krylon paints, but you will have to use more coats to reach the coverage level of Rustoleum.

 Both Rustoleum and Krylon products are durable, but Rustoleum coatings are tougher.

-The reason is that Rustoleum coatings are enamels, and they dry into more rigid coatings than the Krylon lacquers.
+The reason is that Rustoleum coatings are enamels and dry into more rigid coatings than the Krylon lacquers.

 Moreover, when enamel paints dry, they remain hard for a long time and can resist UV and chemical damage.

-Moreover, lacquer paints have low UV resistance, contributing to their quick degradation.
+Moreover, lacquer paints have low UV resistance, contributing to quick degradation.